Barista FIRE is an interesting concept. It’s becoming increasingly popular, which could be in part due to rising health care costs in the US.

-Love it or hate it, though, it would be tough to deny that Starbucks is a successful company.
+Love it or hate it, you’d be hard-pressed to deny that Starbucks is a successful company.
 After all, they are the largest coffee chain in the world.

 But aside from the drinks, what else is good about Starbucks?
 Well, they have over 21,000 locations.
 In order to have that many locations, they must employ a ton of people, right?
 And if they employe so many people, employee retention is certainly one of their biggest corporate goals.